JosselinSomervilleRoberts/github-webpage-scraper/README.md

 ```

 ## Runninng the project
+### Add secrets in the environment
+Create a `.env` file in the root of the project and add the missing secrets by following the `.env.example` file.

 ### Serving a Github Page locally with Jekyll
 To serve a Github Page locally, you need to have Jekyll installed.
 Then, you can run the following command:
 ```bash